robotpilot/turtlebot3_wiki/docs/source/appendix_opencr.rst

 Overview
 --------

 ``OpenCR`` is a main controller board of the TurtleBot3.
-The OpenCR, or the Open-source Control module for ROS, is developed for the ROS embedded system, providing with full open-source hardware and software.
-Everything of the board, including Schematics, PCB Gerber, BOM, and the firmware source for the TurtleBot3 can be freely distributed under open-source licenses for the users and the ROS community.
+OpenCR; Open-source Control module for ROS, is developed for ROS embedded systems to provide completely open-source hardware and software.
+Everything about the board; Schematics, PCB Gerber, BOM and the firmware source code for the TurtleBot3 are free to distribute under open-source licenses for users and the ROS community.

-The STM32F7 series, which is a main chip inside the OpenCR board, has a very powerful ARM Cortex-M7 with floating point unit.
-The develop environment for the OpenCR is supported in the range from the Arduino IDE and Scratch for young students to the traditional firmware develop environment for the experts.
+The STM32F7 series is a main chip inside the OpenCR board which is based on a very powerful ARM Cortex-M7 with floating point unit.
+The development environment for OpenCR is wide open from Arduino IDE and Scratch for young students to traditional firmware development for the expert.

-The board provides a set of digital and analog input/output pins that can interface from pne circuit to another or the built-in IMU sensor.
-The board is featured by the communication interfaces, including USB, which communicates with the PC, and UART, SPI, I2C, CAN for other embedded device.
+OpenCR provides digital and analog input/output pins that can interface with extension board or various sensors.
+Also, OpenCR features various communication interfaces: USB for connecting to PC, UART, SPI, I2C, CAN for other embedded devices.

-To use a SBC, OpenCR board can give a best solution.
-It supports some power outputs: 12V, 5V, 3.3V for the SBCs and the sensors.
-It has also a hotswap feature in two external power inputs: the Battery and the SMPS.
+OpenCR can provide a best solution when using with a SBC.
+It supports 12V, 5V, 3.3V power outputs for SBCs and sensors.
+It also supports hot swap power inputs between battery and SMPS.

-Use this board to fill the imagined embedded control.
+OpenCR will be the best solution for implementing your embedded control design.

 .. raw:: html